ironsheep/ISPLowEnergyManager/README.md

 -   **Demo App**:
 -   Repair Various readings due to sign conversion mistakes
 -   Turned on Y and Z gyros (was only turning on X)
+-   Adjust Accel. value scaling... appears that our device is using +/-8g device (+/- 2g device)
 -   Fix various Storyboard / layout problems...
 -   Add project background mode indicating need for BTLE accessory use